 As we were checking bags we still had to visit the check-in desk at manchester’s terminal 2.
 Here they re-issued us a proper boarding card took us back and we were off to security in no time.
 Security was fine, well as fine as it can be.
 And then we headed to the terminal building for some breakfast and shopping.

 There isn’t a lot to say about this the crew are very organized and call you onto the plane in an organized fashion.
 We are not pushers and simply sit comfortably until we need to.
 We have our seats booked and don’t understand the Scrum to get on the plane.
 We are going to be on for a while.

 The crew does a great job of getting everyone sat down.
 The 3-4-3 meant we were sat with a random person which can be a gamble but he seemed pleasant enough.
-More annoying was the people behind who seemed unable to work the touchscreen without punching it, and they seemed to find the FREE seat to seat text messaging very entertaining!
+More annoying were the people behind who seemed unable to work the touchscreen without punching it, and they seemed to find the FREE seat-to-seat text messaging very entertaining!

 Once in the air, we noticed some free seats so kindly asked the air hostess if we could move.
 To which she agreed.
 No more headbanging.

 In the main cabin, the seats are in a 3-4-3 formation which is a fairly poor configuration.
 The Cabin feels fairly claustrophobic despite being actually a huge space.
 This layout means no one really gets personal space and you are almost guaranteed to sit with a stranger.
 While this isn’t the end of the world if your seatmate is friendly (and Clean!).
 But even then it becomes problematic as most single travelers like to get some sleep.
 This means disturbing them every time you need to pop out for the toilet, or to get a drink from the galley.

 This is just one of the downsides of flying economy and most operators have a similar layout for long haul.